jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 (5) The notice of removal must state the reasons for removal.

 ### 12 Resignation
-(1) A director of the board may resign from office by giving written notice to the responsible Ministers or to Te Pūtahi Paoho, as the case may be.
+(1) A director of the board may resign from office by giving written notice to the responsible Ministers or to Te Pūtahi Paoho.
-(2) A copy of the notice referred to in subclause (1) must be provided to the Service.
+(2) A copy of the notice must be provided to—
+  (a) the Service; and
+  (b) the responsible Ministers, if the notice was given to Te Pūtahi Paoho; and (c) Te Pūtahi Paoho, if the notice was given to the responsible Ministers.
 (3) A resignation is effective on receipt of the notice by the responsible Ministers or Te Pūtahi Paoho, as the case may be, or at a later time, as specified in the notice.

 ### 13 No entitlement to compensation
 A director is not entitled to compensation or other payment or benefit if he or she ceases for any reason to hold office as a director.

+**Vacancies in board's membership**

 ### 14 Director ceasing to hold office
 A director ceases to hold office if that person—